auth0-samples/auth0-react-samples/03-Calling-an-API/README.md

 ## Run the Application

-The development server that comes with create-react-app can be used to serve the application.
+The demo comes ready to serve locally using react-scripts.

 ```bash
 npm start